Frequently Asked Questions

 Buy one of the complete systems or purchase individual components to grow your system over time.
 Please ask if kits are not yet shown under Products.

 After drying, are Genesis® Oil Paints soluble in appropriate solvents?

 The drying process is not reversible.
-Some solvents will dissolve Genesis® Oil Paints, but they cannot be re-dried later.
+Some solvents will dissolve Genesis® Oil Paints that have been set, but they cannot be re-dried later.

 To what does it adhere strongly?
 Are there supports – or undercoats – to which adhesion is poor?

 As with most paints, Genesis® Oil Paints adhere best with a primed substrate.
 Prepare smooth surfaces with an abrasion to maximize adhesion.
-See your manual for details.
+See the instruction manual for details.
 Acrylic gesso is most often used.

 How can I describe the medium to jurors and customers?
 How do I classify it when entering a show?

 Genesis® Oil Paints are a new type of paint known as “heat-set artist oils.”
 For jury purposes, artists simply classify them as oils.

 Can I use a Heat Gun on a large canvas?

 Yes, but it will take some time.
 The Drying Gun is especially useful for drying smaller areas of a large canvas without drying the whole surface.
 Some artists prefer the Drying Gun even for larger works because they dry their work as they go.
 You may prefer a full-canvas Genesis® Drying Box that dries the complete canvas at one time.
 Refer to the drying instructions section of the Genesis Oil Paints instructions for more details.